 Kim Boshuisen, Dieter Schmidt, Cuno S.P.M.
 Uiterwaal, Alexis Arzimanoglou, Kees P.J.
 Braun, TimeToStop Study Group

-the persistence or re-emergence of epileptogenic pathology, and that early recurrences are associated with poor treatment response.
+or re-emergence of epileptogenic pathology, and that early recurrences are associated with poor treatment response.
 Timing of antiepileptic drugs withdrawal policies, however, have never been taken into account when investigating time to relapse following epilepsy surgery.

 Methods.
 Of the European paediatric epilepsy surgery cohort from the “TimeToStop” study, all 95 children with postoperative seizure recurrence following antiepileptic drug (AED) withdrawal were selected.
 We investigated how time intervals from surgery to AED withdrawal, as well as other previously suggested determinants of (timing of) seizure recurrence, related to time to relapse and to relapse treatability.
 Uni- and multivariable linear and logistic regression models were used.